mjordan/islandora_workbench/README.md

 Titles for pages are generated automatically using the pattern `parent_title` + `, page` + `sequence_number`, where "parent title" is inherited from the page's parent node and "sequence number" is the page's sequence.
 For example, if a page's parent has the title "How to Write a Book" and its sequence number is 450, its automatically generated title will be "How to Write a Book, page 450".

-Finally, even though minimal metadata is assigned to pages using this method (i.e., only the automatically generated title and Islandora model), you can add additional metadata using an `update` task.
+Finally, even though only minimal metadata is assigned to pages using this method (i.e., the automatically generated title and Islandora model), you can add additional metadata to pages using a separate `update` task.

 Important things to note when using this method: